DeadDude-glitch/HoeWarmIsHetInDelft/README.md

 ## Task Description

-1. Create a Python script called ‘HoeWarmIsHetInDelft.py’ that retrieves from [weerindelft.nl site](http://www.weerindelft.nl/) the current temperature in Delft and prints it to standard output, **rounded** to degrees Celsius.
+1. Create a Python script called ‘HoeWarmIsHetInDelft.py’ that retrieves from [weerindelft site](http://www.weerindelft.nl/) the current temperature in Delft and prints it to standard output, **rounded** to degrees Celsius.
 Example expected output: `18 degrees Celsius`
 2. Write an appropriate dockerfile to containerize the script developed in point 1
 3. Write a simple pipeline on [GitLab](https://www.gitlab.com) that builds the container above and then executes it.

+Note:
-We’ll review the code based on clarity and correctness.
-It is important for the code to be robust, run correctly in a pipeline environment and to be easily troubleshootable by other DevOps engineers.
+>"We’ll review the code based on clarity and correctness.
+It is important for the code to be robust, run correctly in a pipeline environment and to be easily troubleshootable by other DevOps engineers."

 ## TODO